Endeios/java-kata/kata.md

 LU: Right, but I am not a programmer, I do not know what to do.

-BR: I am the driver, but I can still counsel you: the driver / navigator thing is for code not to go for one person head's to the program, without being said out loud.
+BR: I am the driver, but I can still counsel you: the driver / navigator thing is for _the code not to go for one person head's to the program, without being said out loud_.
 Our ide suggests us to create a class: we could do just that!

 LU: sure, it's one click, let's do it!